webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures.md

 ```

 Then for each plane, we select a bind group based on which texture we want to show
-and compute a unique matrix to position each plane
+and compute a unique matrix to position that plane.

 ```js
   let texNdx = 0;